Training on a variety of technology-related topics is available to the campus community. Sessions are announced through campus email.

-The training room in Conlon Hall can be reserved by calling Brion Keagle at x3297 at least one week prior to the requested date.
+The training room in the IT Suite in Conlon Hall can be reserved by calling Brion Keagle at x3297 at least one week prior to the requested date.
 If special software is required please provide details when reserving the room.

 Below are previously recorded virtual training sessions on a variety of technology topics.
 Virtual training videos are also available on our Technology Training YouTube channel.

 Faculty teaching hybrid classes now have the ability to use the classroom document camera to share what is being demonstrated simultaneously with in-person students and the Google Meet participants.

 Google Tips & Faculty Scenarios

 With Gmail features, your workflow has improved but you’re still finding that the number of emails coming in is a bit overwhelming.
 You want to ensure that you don’t miss an incoming email from a specific colleague.

 Using the Gmail Search bar, create a filter for incoming messages from a specific person so that their messages are always starred.
 You can also create a label for these emails.
 OR if you want to filter messages to skip your inbox, you can do that too!